-- Setting Properties and Record Field values using advanced expressions - Do complex mathematical operations and calculations - More features to come in future versions.
-For more information, see JavaScript in DataMapper. - Use selected text: Inserts the text in the current data selection in the JavaScript Expression.
-If multiple lines or elements are selected, only the first one is used. - Use selection: Click to use the value of the current data selection for the extraction.
+- Expression: The JavaScript expression to run (see "DataMapper Scripts API" on page 212). - Use JavaScript Editor: Click to display the Edit Script dialog. - Use selected text: Inserts the text in the current data selection in the JavaScript Expression.
+If multiple lines or elements are selected, only the first one is used. - Use selection: Click to use the value of the current data selection.